This is a little article I wrote to help novice entomologists understand the basic principles behind making an insect collection.

 The best forceps are made by Swiss companies like Dumont and Ideal Tek and it is always worth buying good quality forceps because they will be finer with harder steels and the points will meet perfectly.
 I tend to use types:

-- #5 (biological, straight, fine pointed): Very fine for holding specimens or tiny micro-pins.
+- #4 or #5 (biological, straight, fine pointed): Very fine for holding specimens or tiny micro-pins.

-- #7 (biological, curved, fine pointed): As #5 but the curve actually makes the points less likely to cross/twang and, when combined with #5, make a very good combination for micro-pinning specimens or manipulating genitalia.
+- #7 (biological, curved, fine pointed): As above but the curve actually makes the points less likely to cross/twang and, when combined with a #5, make a very good combination for micro-pinning specimens or manipulating genitalia.